loopbackio/loopback-next/_SPIKE_.md

 1. A new package `@loopback/model-api-builder` defines the contract for plugins (extensions) contributing repository & controller builders.

-2. A new booter `RestBooter` that loads all JSON files from `/public-models/{model-name}.config.json`, resolves model name into a model class (via Application context), finds model api builder using Extension/ExtensionPoint pattern and delegates the remaining work to the
+2. A new booter `ModelApiBooter` that loads all JSON files from `/public-models/{model-name}.config.json`, resolves model name into a model class (via Application context), finds model api builder using Extension/ExtensionPoint pattern and delegates the remaining work to the